osmosis-labs/osmosis/x/validator-preference/README.md

 How does this module work?

-- Allow an user to set a list of {val-addr, weight} in state, called their validator-set preference.
+- Allow a user to set a list of {val-addr, weight} in the state, called their validator-set preference.
+- Allow a user to update a list of {val-addr, weight} in the state, then do the following;
+  - Unstake the existing tokens (run the same unbond logic as cosmos-sdk staking).
+  - Update the validator distribution weights.
+  - Stake the tokens based on the new weights.
-- Give users a single message to stake {X} tokens, according to their validator set preference distribution.
+- Give users a single message to stake {X} tokens, according to their validator-set preference distribution.
-- Give users a single message to unstake {X} tokens, according to their validator set preference distribution.
+- Give users a single message to unstake {X} tokens, according to their validator-set preference distribution.
 - Give users a single message to claim rewards from everyone on their preference list.
-- If a user does not have a validator set preference list set, and has staked do the following;
+- If a user does not have a validator-set preference list set and has is attempting to stake do the following;
   - Make their preference list default to their current staking distribution.
 - If a user has no preference list and no staking, then return error for messages.